MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

 #### 5. Mark spines in each timepoint
  1. Make sure 'Edit Segments' is off.
  2. Open a single timepoint by double clicking a session in the list.
- 3. Follow [annotating a stack][4] to mark spines along your new segment.
+ 3. See [stack annotations][4] to mark spines along your new segment.

 <p class="tip"><B>Tip.</B> As you are working, keep your eye on the Igor command window.
 Each action you perform in Map Manager should report a few lines of text here.
 If this starts to spit out 1000's of lines there is probably a problem.</p>